thomastaylor312/zed-editor-flake/README.md

 2. Updates package versions in both packages
 3. Updates the source hash for `zed-editor`
 4. Updates binary hashes for `zed-editor-bin`
+5. Updates the cargoHash for `zed-editor`
-5. Updates the flake lock file
+6. Updates the flake lock file
-6. Creates a pull request with all changes and instructions for any manual steps
+7. Creates a pull request with all changes

-### Manual Steps After PR Creation

-When a PR is created, you'll typically only need to update the cargo hash for `zed-editor`.
-Detailed instructions are included in the PR description.

 ### Manual Trigger